CLI¶

 reconstructing your Python environment.
 If

-not specified, 'environment.yml' will be
+not specified, an

-used if it exists.
+will be used if it exists.

-the image to use.
+environment on the image to use.

 config¶